Nova A.

 • 2.
 Analytical Essay Examples

-• 5.
-Tips to Write an Effective Analytical Essay
+• 4.
+How Do I Write an Effective Analytical Essay?

 An analytical essay is a type of academic writing that looks into a specific subject, dissecting it into its various components and examining how they interrelate.